-The front seats include integrated head supports that you can not adjust.
+The front seats and the second row outboard seats include integrated head supports that are not adjustable.

-To stow the head support in the second row center seat, press and hold the button on the base of the post while pushing the head support fully downward.
+To lower the head support, press and hold the button on the outer base of the right post and press the head support down.

 Removing/Installing a Head Support

-- Press and hold the button located at the base of one of the posts.
+- Press and hold the button on the outer base of the right post.

-- Insert a short, flat object (such as a small flat-head screwdriver) into the opening in the base of the opposite post and pull the head support upward.
+- Insert a short, flat object (such as a small flat-head screwdriver) into the opening on the inside base of the left post and pull the head support upward.

 To re-install the head support:

 - With the front of the head support facing forward, insert both posts into the corresponding holes on the seat back.

 - Press down on the head support until it clicks into place.